CANOE fraudster John Darwin has been ordered by a court to pay a £40,000 lump sum over to the authorities after two pensions matured.

 John Darwin was reported missing in a canoe in the North Sea in March 2002.

 His wife collected more than £500,000 in life insurance payouts, while he hid in their home, leaving their two sons to believe he was dead.

-In December 2007, Darwin walked into a London police station, claiming he had amnesia, and was reunited with his sons who were stunned to hear he was alive.
+In December 2007, Darwin walked into a London police station, claiming he had amnesia, and was reunited with his stunned sons.